-For over three years, Raymond Bechard, an American journalist has continued demanding transparency in the case of Connecticut State Police Trooper Pearl Kelly Paris, who was found guilty of running a human trafficking ring for several years, but only sentenced to two years probation.
+For over three years an American journalist has continued demanding transparency in the case of Connecticut State Police Trooper Pearl Kelly Paris, who was found guilty of running a human trafficking ring for several years, but only sentenced to two years probation.

-Raymond Bechard is now being targeted by the Criminal Justice System.
+Now this journalist is being targeted by the Criminal Justice System.
 Why?

 Because he has continued to expose the corruption by asking why this law enforcement officer's crimes treated so lightly?
 What leverage did she have on State officials?
 Demanding answers to these questions has put this journalist's life and livelihood in danger.

-When Bechard asked criminal justice officials about the crimes, the journalist was told, “We tried for more, but this is all they would do,” by a Connecticut State Police Spokesperson, reflecting on the comparatively minor charges Pearl received, especially in light of the extensive federal investigation.
+When the journalist asked criminal justice officials about the crimes, the journalist was told, “We tried for more, but this is all they would do,” by a Connecticut State Police Spokesperson, reflecting on the comparatively minor charges Pearl received, especially in light of the extensive federal investigation.

 Another source within the State of Connecticut told him, "Pearl was smart.
 She made sure she had dirt on important people in case she ever got caught."
 It appears she may have used that dirt to wipe her slate clean.